oshani-jayawardane/FlutterProjects/README.md

 1. For **Android** - settings – about phone – build number – tap tap tap – enter developer mode – go to developer options – enable usb debugging <br />

+### enabling hot reload
+we need to have a stateless widget
+  1. type "stless" for short
+  2. enter (creates a boilerplate)
+  3. give the class a name
+  4. copy matreialApp inside the stateless widget's return statement
+  5. in runApp() in main -> type the name of the class you gave

 ## Lesson 1 - Flutter Basic App
 App that says Hello world